 How long has Google been doing this contest?

-We've been hosting the Doodle 4 Google contest every year in the U.S. since 2008, so this is our ninth year.
+We've been hosting the Doodle 4 Google contest every year in the U.S. since 2008, so this is our tenth year.
 This website shows details for the U.S. only contest, but the Doodle 4 Google contest takes place in many other countries throughout the year as well.

 Alright, I'm ready.
 How do I get started?

 Who is allowed to enter artwork?

 Parents, teachers, non-profits and after school programs are welcome to enter artwork on behalf of students K-12.
 When teachers and after school programs enter doodles on behalf of their students, the entry form must be signed by each student's parent or guardian.
 Teachers can enter multiple doodles at one time, but only one original doodle per student.
 Regardless of the entry channel, the $50,000 technology award will go to the winning student's school.

 All students entering the contest must be enrolled in a U.S. based school (including homeschool) or a school in Puerto Rico or Guam.
 Children of military personnel abroad can enter this year, and will be judged with applications from their home state.

 Can teachers and non-profit leaders enter artwork on behalf of their classrooms?

 Teachers, non-profit leaders, and after school programs are welcome to enter doodles on behalf of their K-12 students as long as the entry form is signed by each student's parent or guardian.